 Rheumatoid arthritis (RA) is a chronic, progressive, and disabling autoimmune disease.
 It causes inflammation, swelling, and pain in and around the joints and can affect other parts of the body.
 Various treatment options can help manage it.

 RA usually affects the hands and feet first, but it can occur in any joint.
 It usually involves the same joints on both sides of the body.

-Common symptoms include stiff joints, especially when getting up in the morning or after sitting down for a while.
+Common symptoms include stiff joints, especially when getting up after sleeping or after sitting down for a while.
 Some people experience fatigue and a general feeling of being unwell.

-The Rheumatoid Arthritis Support Network estimates that RA affects up to 1% of the world’s population and over 1.3 million people in the United States.
+The Rheumatoid Arthritis Support Network estimates that RA affects up to 1% of the world’s population and over 1.3 million Americans.

 RA is an autoimmune disease, which means that a person’s immune system mistakes the body’s healthy tissues for foreign invaders.
 It is also a systemic disease that can affect the whole body.

 As the immune system responds, inflammation occurs in the target tissue or organ.
-In the case of RA, this can be the joints, lungs, eyes, and heart.
+This can include the joints, lungs, eyes, and heart in RA.